 It is unfortunate at this sad time that we must immediately call your attention to the need for making necessary arrangements relating to the disposition of the deceased’s remains.

-The following link contains information submitted in accordance with referenced requirements to provide current data on local laws on the disposition of remains.
-The report incorporates changes from previous submissions. [find out more]
+The Disposition of Remains Report (PDF) contains information submitted in accordance with referenced requirements to provide current data on local laws on the disposition of remains [click for the report – PDF).

 In order to assist you with legal matters that may arise as a result of the death of your relative, a Report of Death of an American Citizen Abroad prepared by the US Consulate General will be forwarded to you as soon as possible.
 It can generally be used in U.S. courts to help settle estate matters.